ClinVar Miner

 Illumina Laboratory Services, Illumina RCV000348692 SCV000452018 benign APC-Associated Polyposis Disorders 2018-01-12 criteria provided, single submitter clinical testing This variant was observed in the ICSL laboratory as part of a predisposition screen in an ostensibly healthy population.
 It had not been previously curated by ICSL or reported in the Human Gene Mutation Database (HGMD: prior to June 1st, 2018), and was therefore a candidate for classification through an automated scoring system.
 Utilizing variant allele frequency, disease prevalence and penetrance estimates, and inheritance mode, an automated score was calculated to assess if this variant is too frequent to cause the disease.
 Based on the score and internal cut-off values, a variant classified as benign is not then subjected to further curation.
 The score for this variant resulted in a classification of benign for this disease.

-Labcorp Genetics (formerly Invitae), Labcorp RCV004567582 SCV000647546 uncertain significance Familial adenomatous polyposis 1 2023-11-10 criteria provided, single submitter clinical testing This sequence change replaces methionine, which is neutral and non-polar, with threonine, which is neutral and polar, at codon 1638 of the APC protein (p.Met1638Thr).
+Labcorp Genetics (formerly Invitae), Labcorp RCV004567582 SCV000647546 uncertain significance Familial adenomatous polyposis 1 2025-01-15 criteria provided, single submitter clinical testing This sequence change replaces methionine, which is neutral and non-polar, with threonine, which is neutral and polar, at codon 1638 of the APC protein (p.Met1638Thr).
 This variant is present in population databases (rs201797422, gnomAD 0.006%).
-This variant has not been reported in the literature in individuals affected with APC-related conditions.
+This missense change has been observed in individual(s) with colorectal cancer (PMID: 33309985).
 ClinVar contains an entry for this variant (Variation ID: 231898).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt APC protein function with a negative predictive value of 95%.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is not expected to disrupt APC protein function with a negative predictive value of 95%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV004525836 SCV000694063 likely benign not specified 2024-03-19 criteria provided, single submitter clinical testing Variant summary: APC c.4913T>C (p.Met1638Thr) results in a non-conservative amino acid change in the encoded protein sequence.
-Three of five in-silico tools predict a benign effect of the variant on protein function.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV004525836 SCV000694063 likely benign not specified 2025-03-25 criteria provided, single submitter clinical testing Variant summary: APC c.4913T>C (p.Met1638Thr) results in a non-conservative amino acid change in the encoded protein sequence.
+Two of four in-silico tools predict a benign effect of the variant on protein function.
 The variant allele was found at a frequency of 2.7e-05 in 1614138 control chromosomes, predominantly at a frequency of 0.0008 within the East Asian subpopulation in the gnomAD database.
-The observed variant frequency within East Asian control individuals in the gnomAD database is approximately 11 fold of the estimated maximal expected allele frequency for a pathogenic variant in APC causing Familial Adenomatous Polyposis phenotype (7.1e-05), strongly suggesting that the variant is a benign polymorphism found primarily in populations of East Asian origin. c.4913T>C has been reported in the literature in individuals affected with Colorectal cancer (CRC) as well as unaffected control study individuals and authors classified this variant as benign (Fujita_2022).
+The observed variant frequency within East Asian control individuals in the gnomAD database is approximately 11.2 fold of the estimated maximal expected allele frequency for a pathogenic variant in APC causing Familial Adenomatous Polyposis phenotype (7.1e-05). c.4913T>C has been reported in the literature in numerous individuals affected with colorectal cancer but also in an approximately equal portion of the healthy control cohort (example, Fujita_2022), with no strong evidence for causality.
+These report(s) do not provide unequivocal conclusions about association of the variant with Familial Adenomatous Polyposis.
+To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
 The following publication has been ascertained in the context of this evaluation (PMID: 33309985).
 ClinVar contains an entry for this variant (Variation ID: 231898).
 Based on the evidence outlined above, the variant was classified as likely benign.

 PreventionGenetics, part of Exact Sciences RCV004725081 SCV005338231 uncertain significance APC-related disorder 2024-04-27 no assertion criteria provided clinical testing The APC c.4913T>C variant is predicted to result in the amino acid substitution p.Met1638Thr.
 To our knowledge, this variant has not been reported in the literature.
 This variant is reported in 0.011% of alleles in individuals of East Asian descent in gnomAD.
 In ClinVar, this variant is interpreted a likely benign/uncertain (https://www.ncbi.nlm.nih.gov/clinvar/variation/231898/).
 At this time, the clinical significance of this variant is uncertain due to the absence of conclusive functional and genetic evidence.